Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Lie groups and Lie algebras

-with the commutation relations:
+with the commutation relations

-Analogously, one defines the central extension $\widetilde{L\bG}$ which is a non-trivial ${\BC}^{\times}$-bundle over $L\bG$ (this is analogous to the construction of the conformal group $C\bG$ in the previous section), and then the extension $\hat{\bG}$ of $\widetilde{L\bG}$ by ${\BC}^{\times}$ which acts by rotation of ${\BC}^{\times}$ in (\ref{eq:loopg}).
+Analogously, one defines the central extension $\widetilde{{\rm L}\bG}$ which is a non-trivial ${\BC}^{\times}$-bundle over ${\rm L}\bG$ (this is analogous to the construction of the conformal group ${\rm C}\bG $ in the previous section), and then the extension $\hat{\bG}$ of $\widetilde{{\rm L}\bG}$ by ${\BC}^{\times}$ which acts by rotation of ${\BC}^{\times}$ in (\ref{eq:loopg}).

-The algebra $\hat\g$ can also be defined by the general construction of the generalized Kac-Moody algebras associated with the Cartan matrix $C_{ij}^{\hat\g}$.
+The algebra $\hat\g$ can also be defined by the general construction of the generalized Kac--Moody algebras associated with the Cartan matrix $C_{ij}^{\hat\g}$.
 The affine Cartan matrix has exactly one eigenvector with the eigenvalue zero: